techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 pve-manager/7.4-15/a5d2a31e (running kernel: 5.15.108-1-pve)
 ```

 Next we'll want to run an upgrade script to check to if there are any potential issues during the upgrade process.
-Don't worry, this does not execute anthing other than checks and is safe to run multiple times.
+Don't worry, this does not execute anything other than checks and is safe to run multiple times.

 You can run it by executing: